Retrieve Logs from a Data Lake

 5. Select the Filter Retrieval by Original Destination option:

-• Must exclude: Search Cluster: Retrieves log data only from the Data Lake.
+• Must exclude: Search Cluster: Retrieves log data only from the data lake.
 This data has not previously been indexed by the search backend.

 • Must include: Search Cluster: Retrieves log data only from your search backend.
 This data has previously been indexed by the search backend.

 • Include All: Retrieve log data from both sources.
+This option is the default.

 Hint: You are not able to apply custom filters or queries beyond the filters available.
 See Data Lake Preview for more information.